 Line Pack Management

-First Gas will use reasonable endeavours to maintain the Line Pack between the lower and upper limits it determines (respectively, the lower and upper Acceptable Line Pack Limits) will enable it to:
+First Gas will use reasonable endeavours to maintain the Line Pack between the lower and upper limits it determines (respectively, the lower and upper Acceptable Line Pack Limits) in order to:

 meet its current obligations to provide all DNC and Supplementary Capacity;

-provide Running Mismatch Tolerance for Shippers and OBA Parties, subject to:
+provide Running Mismatch Tolerance for Shippers and OBA Parties, having regard to:

+prevailing Transmission System operating conditions, including the availability and operability of compression;

 not affecting its ability to provide additional transmission capacity;

 not unduly increasing the risk of breaching an Acceptable Line Pack Limit;

+the requirements relating to maintaining the Target Taranaki Pressure set out in section 3.32; and

-providing a reasonable allowance for Specific HDQ/DDQ and AHPs; and
+providing a reasonable allowance for AHPs;

+meet any other obligations it has under this Code and any obligations it has to Interconnected Parties; and

-providing for park and loan service (where First Gas elects to offer such service); and
+once it has had regard to the requirements of section 8.5(a) to (c), provide for any park and loan service (where First Gas elects to offer such service).

-meet any other obligations it has under this Code, including any obligations it has to Interconnected Parties set out in section 7.
-Where it determines that a breach of an Acceptable Line Pack Limit is likely without any corrective action, First Gas will (subject to a Critical Contingency, Force Majeure Event or Emergency):
+Where it determines that a breach of an Acceptable Line Pack Limit is anticipated without any corrective action, First Gas will (subject to a Critical Contingency, Force Majeure Event or Emergency):

-where time and circumstances permit, issue a Low or High Line Pack Notice (as applicable); or
+where time and circumstances permit, issue a Low Line Pack Notice or High Line Pack Notice (as applicable); or

-where
+where:

-time and circumstances do not permit, or where corrective action in response to its prior issuance of a Low or High Line Pack Notice did not result in sufficient corrective action, use reasonable endeavours to buy or sell Gas to manage Line Pack (Balancing Gas).
+time and circumstances do not permit the issue of such a notice; or

+corrective action in response to its prior issuance of a Low Line Pack Notice or High Line Pack Notice did not result in sufficient corrective action (or is expected to not result in corrective action in sufficient time); or

+it otherwise considers it necessary to do so,

+use reasonable endeavours to buy or sell Gas to manage Line Pack (Balancing Gas) within Acceptable Line Pack Limits.

 When buying or selling Balancing Gas, First Gas will (without limiting any of its other obligations under this Code) use reasonable endeavours to undertake that transaction in the most cost effective, efficient and transparent manner, including via a Gas Market.